 For a cotton tent, our measures range from 250mm to 800mm because cotton is more resistant and more breathable.
 There is no coating.
 The fabric will naturally be more waterproof.
 Often the measurements are linked to the Grammage of the cotton canvas.
 The higher the Grammage, the more waterproof it will be.
 We consider an over quality beyond resistance at 250mm.

-Why is it important to waterproof the camping tent?
+Why is it important to waterproof canvas tents?

 Making a tent waterproof allows you to avoid the entry of water during possible rains, therefore, also to prevent.
 As a result, the sheets are saved from being damaged, and therefore the product is no longer usable.